Thinkmill/ts-gql/README.md

 # ts-gql

-> Write GraphQL queries in TypeScript and generate types effortlessly
+> Write GraphQL queries with a gql tag in TypeScript -> have generated types

 ## Why?

-There are lots of great tools(some of which ts-gql use internally!) for generating TypeScript types from GraphQL Queries though a lot of the solutions have at least one of two problems:
+There are lots of great tools(some of which ts-gql uses internally!) for generating TypeScript types from GraphQL queries though a lot of the solutions have at least one of two problems:

 - The writing of a query isn't connected to the type that it results in
 - You're forced to write queries in `.graphql` files rather than inline